 As a background, only use the gradient bar for short blocks of text (like headings).
 In print, the gradient bar should be no thicker than 1 inch, and in digital no taller than 72 pixels (Exceptions can be made for billboards or large-scale graphics).
-Use the full spectrum of color from dark green to bright orange.
+Use the full spectrum of color from dark green to navy, red, gold and bright orange.

 Textures can add depth and surface to a graphic or a communications piece.
 Our texture library represents the topography, geography and both rural and urban culture in the state of Tennessee.

 Graphic illustration elements like the ones below can be sprinkled into your designs for visual interest.
 While not required for every communications piece, they help reinforce UT System specific messages.